You are here

 Using Singing describes ways people use singing in a lot of different specific settings including families, schools, faith communities, and social change groups

 Songleading Tips provides ideas for how to successfully get others singing with each other.
 We will be posting videos on this in the future.

 Pete Seeger told us a year before he died that if this world survives a hundred years from now it may well be because of people singing together.

 Singing with others builds community, creates hope and resillience, and empowers people to make the world a better place for all of us and future generations.

 And now a study done in Oxford (England) even found scientific proof that grouping singing draws strangers closer together!
 Oxford study

 Annie was interviewed for the Jan.
 2019 issue of The Oprah Magazine (pg.
 50 an article on singing in the "Feeling Good" section).
-"Rise Up Singing - the bible for community sings, camps, and schools - has sold nearly a millin copies, says Annie Patterson, who first complted the book with her husband in 1988.
+They wrote there that: "Rise Up Singing - the bible for community sings, camps, and schools - has sold nearly a millin copies, says Annie Patterson, who first complted the book with her husband in 1988.
 Patterson's website includes a list of nearly 70 song groups that meet in living rooms, coffeeshops, community centers, and churches from Maui to Ithaca NY."

 People have been singing with each other since humans first walked the earth.
 In this electronic age participatory group singing is becoming a bit of an endangered species.
 But people still do sing with each other in a host of different settings: